 Next year, as well as being the year in which the world (according to the Mayans) is due to end, and in which the Olympics come to England, also features the one and only National Soundcheck Day.
 It's on the 12th of December, if you haven't guessed.

-The other milestone for 2012 is Her Majesty's Diamond Jubilee, marking (as I'm sure you know) the 60th anniversary of the Queen's accession to the throne.
+The other milestone for 2012 is Her Majesty's Diamond Jubilee, marking the 60th anniversary of the Queen's accession to the throne.
 This is a remarkable achievement for any head of state, particularly in a democracy, and speaks volumes not just about the Queen's longevity and ability to survive the beheadings, coups and excommunications that bedevilled her predecessors, but also about the genuine affection in which she is held by (most of) her subjects.
 It's relatively easy to do this for a few years - we all "agreed with Nick" just a few months ago, after all, and now look! - but 60 years is quite another thing.
 And it's not just "being popular"; popularity contests never end well or last long.
 There's something quite intangible about the test of time which the Queen has so brilliantly passed.

 The "test of time" is a slippery thing that is all too often applied to the works of composers, a subject with which I am all too familiar.
 The conductor Thomas Beecham supposedly once quipped, "there's not much the public wants of a composer, except that he's dead".
 He also came up with: "the oboe - an ill wind that blows no-one any good", so I'll forgive him.
 There is some truth in that (about composers, but also some truth about oboes, as anyone who's played in an amateur orchestra can attest), and as I intend to linger on for a good few decades yet, it's with some trepidation that I have agreed to a commission from the London Borough of Barnet, to celebrate the Diamond Jubilee.